ISAITB/docs-tdl/source/introduction/index.rst

 Step 6: Finalise
 ~~~~~~~~~~~~~~~~

-Upon finalisation the test bed cleans up the state relevant to the test session and also notifies external handler implementations to consider the
+Upon finalisation the Test Bed cleans up the state relevant to the test session and also notifies external handler implementations to consider the
 session as closed.

 Step 7: Consult